MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-2-beyond-ec2.md

 ## Handling All Those Services

-Each of the hundreds of AWS services have their on nuances and possible security problems.
+Each of the hundreds of AWS services have their own nuances and possible security problems.
 The primary way to mitigate this risk is to deploy an allowlist strategy for IAM service prefixes, which limits the amount of AWS services you need to know in-depth.

 Once you have this allowlist, you can check the [Mitigations Per Service](#mitigations-per-service) section and ensure you have the proper mitigations in place.